iqlusioninc/crates/zeroize_derive/README.md

 Custom derive support for [zeroize]: a crate for securely zeroing memory while avoiding compiler optimizations.

+This crate isn't intended to be used directly.
 See [zeroize] crate for documentation.

 ## Requirements